CCI-GU-Sweden/napari-omero-downloader-cci/README.md

 ## Running the plugin after Installation

-The easy step: download from [github](https://github.com/CCI-GU-Sweden/napari-omero-downloader-cci/scripts) the start_napari (bat for window, sh for Mac/Linux) and run it.
+The easy step: download from [my github repo](https://github.com/CCI-GU-Sweden/napari-omero-downloader-cci/tree/main/scripts) the start_napari (bat for window, sh for Mac/Linux) and run it.
 It should open python, activate the env then run napari (can take 10-30 seconds the first time!)

 Otherwise, open the conda-forge CLI, then: